-NOTE: When locking the engine in the Forward or Reverse positions, the whistle button will blow the whistle.
+NOTE: When locking the engine in the Forward or Reverse positions, the whistle button will blow the horn.
 But when locking the engine into the NEUTRAL position, the whistle button may turn on or off sounds of the bell, coupler arming or coupler firing depending on the transformer throttle voltage settings prior to the user's attempt to lock out the engine.
-Remember, the whistle doesn't blow in NEUTRAL (unless you programmed it to do so using Feature 25.
-See page 21 for details), only the bell rings or the coupler operates in NEUTRAL.
-While it doesn't make any difference on how the lockout function operates, you may hear one of the three different NEUTRAL-activated sounds.
+Remember, the horn doesn't't blow in NEUTRAL (unless you programmed it to do so using Feature 25.
+See page 17 for details), only the bell rings or the coupler operates in NEUTRAL.
+While it doesn't't make any difference on how the lockout function operates, you may hear one of the three different NEUTRAL-activated sounds.